yousefelassal/quote-cron/README.md

 > Through perseverance many people win success out of what seemed destined to be certain failure.

 > If we learn to open our hearts, anyone, including the people who drive us crazy, can be our teacher.

+> All I can say about life is, Oh God, enjoy it!